Top 5 Biggest College Football Stadiums

 Kyle Field lands just beneath Ohio Stadium as the fourth largest stadium in college football, with the Texas A&M Aggies playing in front of a maximum crowd of 102,733 fans.
 First built in 1904 and expanded into a stadium in 1927, Kyle Field is a cornerstone of Aggie life.

-Newly renovated in 2014-2015, Kyle Field was transformed from an impressive stadium to become a monument to A&M; pride.
-With a budget of 485 million dollars, the revamp has enabled Kyle Field to seat over 100,000 fans per football game since its renovation.
+Newly renovated in 2014-2015, Kyle Field was transformed from an impressive stadium to a monument of A&M pride.
+With a budget of $485 million, the revamp has enabled Kyle Field to now seat many thousands more fans per football game since its renovation.

-Neyland Stadium is home to the SEC-member Tennessee Volunteers.
-Located in Knoxville, Tennessee, the stadium has been revamped and remodeled sixteen times, with the most recent being a major overhaul between 2004 and 2006.
+Neyland Stadium is home to the SEC-member Tennessee Volunteers and has a capacity of 101,915.
+Located in Knoxville, Tennessee, the stadium has been revamped and remodeled a total of sixteen times, with the most recent being a major overhaul between 2004 and 2006.
+At 70,000 square feet, the stadium features college football’s largest LED-screen display.
+Though initially called Shield-Watkins field in 1919, the stadium was rededicated to Robert Reese Neyland in 1962.
 The University of Tennessee has also announced plans for a $340 million renovation project for 2022.